-"I really have valued your entire team's input into not just the windows but all aspects of the build project to passivhaus, but the quality of the products you offer speaks for themselves."
+"I really have valued your entire team's input into not just the windows but all aspects of the build project to passivhaus, and the quality of the products you offer speaks for themselves."

 Cristy - Glenlyon, VIC